 I’ve also had the privilege to personally meet him and observe his scientific and practical applications with his “live” presentations.

 He is truly the “world’s leading spine biomechanics expert” and I regard his work as fundamental and essential in the understanding of LBP.

 Not only do I hold him in such high esteem, buy many notable strength coaches and elite performance athletes constantly seek out his knowledge and expertise.

 ENTER “BACK MECHANIC” – WHAT IS THIS BOOK?

 This book is the complete guide to understanding back pain, covering all aspects of total back health.

-The first step in “back health” (in my opinion) is truly understanding your back and causes of pain and dysfunction.
+The first step in “back health” is truly understanding your back and causes of pain and dysfunction.

 I believe this book contains the essential information, not only better understand back pain, but to properly assess LBP and take a long-term approach to injury prevention and rehabilitation.